Entrepreneurial Innovation-Based Economy to Create Jobs

 - 12 new subway lines across GTA

-- GTA Loop: Extend Gardiner Expressway via Hwy 427 to Brampton, via Hwy 404 to Markham, and via tunnel to Allen Expressway, up to Hwy 407 ETR
+- GTA Loop: Extend Gardiner Expressway via Hwy 427 to Brampton, via DVP and Hwy 404 to Markham, and via tunnel to Allen Expressway, and up to Hwy 407 ETR

 - New international airport to support GTA’s rapid growth of 10 million new immigrants over next the 25 years.
 See Jewel Changi airport in Singapore